Fast and energy-efficient neuromorphic deep learning with first-spike times

 Despite these challenges, spiking neural networks promise to hold some important advantages.
-The asynchronous nature of spike-based communication allows a coding scheme that utilizes both spatial and temporal dimensions \citep{gutig2006tempotron}, unlike rate-based or spike-count-based approaches \citep{cao2015spiking, diehl2016conversion, schmitt2017neuromorphic, wu2019spikecount}, where the information of spike times is lost due to temporal or population averaging.
-Owing to the inherent parallelism of all biological, as well as many biologically-inspired, neuromorphic systems, this promises fast, sparse and energy-efficient information processing, and provides a blueprint for computing architectures that could one day rival the efficiency of the brain itself \citep{mead1990neuromorphic, roy2019towards, pfeiffer2018deep, thakur2018large}.
-This makes spiking neural networks potentially more powerful -- at least in principle -- than the ``conventional", simple models currently used in machine learning \citep{maass1997networks}, even though this potential still remains mostly unexploited \citep{pfeiffer2018deep}.
+The time information inherent to spikes allows a coding scheme for spike-based communication that utilizes both spatial and temporal dimensions \citep{gutig2006tempotron}, unlike spike-count-based approaches \citep{cao2015spiking, diehl2016conversion, schmitt2017neuromorphic, wu2019spikecount}, where the information of spike times is at least partially diluted due to temporal or population averaging.
+Owing to the inherent parallelism of all biological, as well as many biologically-inspired, spiking neuromorphic systems \cite{thakur2018large}, this promises fast, sparse and energy-efficient information processing, and provides a blueprint for computing architectures that could one day rival the efficiency of the brain itself \citep{mead1990neuromorphic, roy2019towards, pfeiffer2018deep, thakur2018large}.
+This makes spiking neural networks implemented on specialised neuromorphic devices potentially more powerful --- at least in principle --- than the ``conventional'', simple machine learning models currently used on von-Neumann machines, even though this potential still remains mostly unexploited \citep{pfeiffer2018deep}.